mikecarey134/pixelbook-linux/README.md

 # NOTE: Everything working in 2022 only in ubuntu 19.10 with apt sources changed to old-releases repos

+# Tested not working on Ubuntu 20.04, Ubuntu 21.10, Elementary OS 6.1, PopOS, Kubuntu 20.04, and, Debian 11

 # Installing "real" linux on a Google Pixelbook

 This repo documents the process of replacing ChromeOS on a stock [Google Pixelbook][pixelbook_product_page]